victorenrique-gilaltamirano/ROS-Templates/OpenCV/README.md

 ## Additional packages
 1. Install ROS USB cam package, in a new terminal type `$ sudo apt-get ros-kinetic-usb-cam`.
 2. And ROS Image View, with `$ sudo apt-get install ros-kinetic-image-view`.

+# Bridging Images between OpenCV and ROS
+Treat Image as a message travelling through a topic.
+However the image format supported by ROS is different and NOT coompatible with the image format used by OpenCV.
+CvBridge enables the conversion between formats.